Sugar & Flour Free

 Have you ever seen the movie Dirty Dancing?
 That’s exactly how my parents met; in the borscht belt of upstate New York.
 My mom was a dancer and my dad bused tables to put himself through dental school.
 They started off strong.
 They had my two older brothers and built a house on the water but, by the time I arrived, their marriage was unraveling.

-My mom was an alcoholic and my father had a bad temper.
-They split when I was five and at six years old, I started to climb kitchen cabinets and check out friends’ junk drawers fishing for snacks.
+My mom was an alcoholic and they split when I was five years old.
+By the time I was six yrs, I started to climb kitchen cabinets and check out friends’ junk drawers fishing for snacks.

 From an early age, I carried shame.
 The houses in our neighborhood were comprised of young, budding families on both sides of the street.
 My mom was the block drunk and my parents were the first to get divorced.
 In today’s world that’s not uncommon yet, in the early 70’s, it was a stigma and I absorbed it.
 I was embarrassed by my mother and our family situation, so I compensated by pretending to be fine, just fine, but in the inside, I felt like an outcast, alone and less than.

 Extremely self conscious just being me and uncomfortable in my body, I gradually grew to a chubby adolescent and ultimately, to an obese young woman.
 The Diet Center provided me my first diet experience at age 15 and by 26 years old, the doctor called me morbidly obese.
 Talk about mortified.
 Those words burned a whole in my ears and, right then and there, I wished the earth would’ve swallowed me whole.
 I was so embarrassed.
 I’ve had minor success on all the crazy diets I’ve tried but nothing ever lasted.
 The weight always came back on, and then some.